Organ Donation in North CarolinaPage Overview

-There are many myths surrounding organ donation.
-You can get the facts by visiting North Carolina's organ procurement organization, Carolina Donor Services.
+- There are many myths surrounding organ donation.
+You can get the facts by visiting our page about Organ Donation Myths or North Carolina's organ procurement organization, Carolina Donor Services.

 You can also print out and carry a donor card, which is a legal document when signed and witnessed.

 It does not cost anything to register as an organ donor, nor will your estate be charged for any tests or procedures associated with organ donation.
 All costs for organ donation are covered by the state's organ procurement organization.